Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-loading:{ .lg .pad-r } Loading

-Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action, :rsc-bonus-action: **Bonus Action**, or reaction to fire it, regardless of the number of attacks you can normally make.
+Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an :rsc-action: **Action**, :rsc-bonus-action: **Bonus Action**, or :rsc-reaction: **Reaction** to fire it, regardless of the number of attacks you can normally make.

 ### :weapon-prop-mounted:{ .lg .pad-r } Mounted

 This weapon is normally used while attached to a tripod, vehicle, or other bracing mount.
-You can mount or unmount this weapon as an action.
+You can mount or unmount this weapon as an :rsc-action: **Action**.
 While it is mounted, it can’t be moved.
 It can only be used to make an attack while unmounted if held by a creature with a Strength score of at least 15.

 ### :weapon-prop-ranged:{ .lg .pad-r } Ranged